Technologicat/sudoku_lhs/README.md

 S3 = sudoku_lhs.comb.sample(2, m)
 ```

-Note that combinatorial sampling is very expensive (large number of samples), which is why LHS methods have been developed.
+Note that combinatorial sampling is very expensive (generates a very large number of samples), which is why LHS methods have been developed.

 ### Historical note